How Do You Install Temporary Fencing?

 7. Inspect Periodically

 Temporary fencing can shift over time, especially if it is in a public area.
-Fencing also gets moved or knocked over during heavy storms or inclement weather.
+Fencing also gets moved or knocked over during heavy storms or inclement weather, but installing a temporary fence in winter can be done.
 Check your temporary fencing periodically to ensure it’s in good condition, where you intended it to be, and it’s not creating problems for the public.
 Some other tips:

 - Treat the area for weeds in spring and spray the spaces between and inside base blocks.